WillPapper/Our-Story-CS-147/README.md

 LIMITATIONS IN IMPLEMENTATION:
 ------------------------------
 For our hi-fi prototype, there are the following limitations:
-1) All video selections lead to the same sample video
+1) All video selections lead to the same sample video.
 2) We have not added the ability to publish the recorded video to the application/database, and therefore a recorded and published video will not load into the home screen.
 3) The map view is currently static, and not based on the true location of the user.
 The starting view is static, and users cannot view other surrounding areas.